lukeawyatt/docker-tlauncher/README.md

 ###############################################################################################################################
 ```

 This project offers a quick way to spin up the TLauncher Minecraft client within a Docker container.
-This can be used to

 This repository is derived from [dm9pZCAq's](https://github.com/dm9pZCAq/docker-tlauncher) repository.